• Latest

 What Are Some Common Signs That You Are in the Flow State?

 A flow state, also known as “the zone,” is a mental state in which a person is entirely focused and immersed in an activity.
-The flow state is often associated with a sense of euphoria, time dilation, and heightened creativity.
+The flow state is often associated with euphoria, time dilation, and heightened creativity.

 There are a few common signs that you are in the flow state:

-1. You Lose Track of Time: When you’re in the flow state, time seems to move more slowly or even stand still.
+1. You Lose Track of Time: Time seems to move slowly or even stand still when in the flow state.
 This is because you’re so focused on the task that you’re not paying attention to the passing of time.

 2. You’re Completely Focused: In the flow state, you’re so focused on the task at hand that you tune out everything else around you.
 This can be both a good and a bad thing.
 On the one hand, you can achieve great things when you’re entirely focused.